Author has written 4 stories for NCIS, Bones, and Harry Potter.

 First thing's first, I don't write that often, and most of what I do write never makes its way anywhere near this site because even though I have bazillions of ideas constantly running through my head, I typically don't have the heart to carry them out through an end, if I can even picture one.

-My favorite fanfics are typically ones that delve into the pasts of characters but at present times, even though I feel the best ones are stories that make you look at something- anything in a different light or see different possibilities within canon (Though I try to give AU's a fair shot, and, might I add that some of them are freaking amazing).
+My favorite fanfics are typically ones that delve into the pasts of characters but at present times, even though I feel the best ones are stories that make you look at something- anything in a different light or see different possibilities within canon (Though I try to give AU's a fair shot, and, might I add that some of them are very, very good).
 I really, really don't like reading about anything Vampire-ish (which is kind of a shame, because there seem to be some awesome Buffy/Bones and Angel/Bones crossovers out there) and am not a big fan of slash, but if it's presented in the right way I'm all for it.

-I love to talk about anything and have opinions on just about everything, so If you ever want somebody to talk to- I'm so there!:) I also have some amazing ideas that I, myself, could never be good enough to actually put into writing, so if you want some of them PM the crap put of me!
+I love to talk about anything and have opinions on just about everything, so if you ever want somebody to talk to- I'm so there!:) I also have some amazing ideas that I, myself, could never be good enough to actually put into writing, so if you want some of them PM the crap put of me!

 To be, or not to be: that is the question: